Whatever Happened to... Robot Jones?: Broadcast

 After production ceased on Robot Jones, it aired in syndication before being removed from Cartoon Network's schedule, but episodes were available online on Cartoon Network Video for a short period.

 From 2005 to 2006, Robot Jones reran sporadically on The Cartoon Cartoon Show, along with segments of other Cartoon Cartoons from that time period.

-Reruns began airing on Cartoon Network's Latin-American sister network Tooncast in 2015.
-It has also been added to the local version of HBO Max in 2022.
+Reruns began airing on Cartoon Network's Latin-American sister network Tooncast in 2015, and was added to that region's version of HBO Max in 2022.

 Robot Jones made a cameo appearance on the OK K.O.!
 Let's Be Heroes episode "Crossover Nexus" that aired October 8, 2018, along with other Cartoon Network characters from current and ended shows.
 This marks the first appearance of Robot Jones's character since the show's cancellation and the first time since the first season where the character's voice was provided by the Microsoft Word 97 text-to-speech programmed voice.